Cathy347Le/made-from-scratch/README.md

 - Install sass and react-icons
 - Get footer to stay on the bottom - https://radu.link/make-footer-stay-bottom-page-bootstrap/
 - Add Icons and Anchor links

+#### Home Screen Products List

+- Create Pages folder and Add Home component which will list out all the products
+- Make sure Homecontent plumbling is setup and displays the product names
+- Create a product component